awsdocs/amazon-eks-user-guide/doc_source/eks-outposts-local-cluster-create.md

    1. On the **Configure cluster** page, enter or select values for the following fields:
       + **Kubernetes control plane location** – Choose AWS Outposts\.
       + **Outpost ID** – Choose the ID of the Outpost that you want to create your control plane on\.
       + **Instance type** – Select an instance type\.
 Only the instance types available in your Outpost are displayed\.
 In the dropdown list, each instance type describes how many nodes the instance type is recommended for\.
-Before choosing an instance type, see [Capacity considerations](eks-outposts-capacity-considerations.md)\.
+Before choosing an instance type, see [Select instance types and placement groups for Amazon EKS clusters on AWS Outposts based on capacity considerations](eks-outposts-capacity-considerations.md)\.
 All replicas are deployed using the same instance type\.
 You can't change the instance type after your cluster is created\.
 Three control plane instances are deployed\.
 You can't change this number\.
       + **Name** – A name for your cluster\.
 It must be unique in your AWS account\.
 The name can contain only alphanumeric characters \(case\-sensitive\) and hyphens\.
 It must start with an alphanumeric character and can't be longer than 100 characters\.
 The name must be unique within the AWS Region and AWS account that you're creating the cluster in\.
 The name must be unique within the AWS Region and AWS account that you're creating the cluster in\.
       + **Kubernetes version** – Choose the Kubernetes version that you want to use for your cluster\.
 We recommend selecting the latest version, unless you need to use an earlier version\.
       + **Cluster service role** – Choose the Amazon EKS cluster IAM role that you created in a previous step to allow the Kubernetes control plane to manage AWS resources\.